ktbyte/processing-libraries/GUI-library/README.md

 ###### Note:
-- all value entered in the console will be persisted as strings
+- all console's inputs will be persisted as strings
 ### <a name="#button"></a> Button